Code-Institute-Submissions/Javascript-Milestone-Project-/README.md

 Gloria Hallelujah, again this is in keeping with the fun and bright design I wanted to achieve.

 <h3>Features</h3>

 Upon the page loading the user will see the page title 'Flip or Flop' in large letters at the top of the screen. below this a subtitle instructing the user to click a card to begin the game.

+The cards will flash briefly so the user can see where each card is before they are hidden from their sight again.

 Once the user has attempted their first match (initiated by clicking their second card) the timer will begin.
 Also the timer will begin at the same time.